Is calling Triple Zero (000) from a mobile phone reliable?

 911 is used by emergency services in the United States.
 Not all mobile phones can access Australia’s Emergency Call Service by dialling 911.
 You should use Australia’s primary emergency service number, Triple Zero (000) or the secondary emergency service number of 112 which can only be dialled on a digital mobile phone.
 While dialling 911 from some mobile phones may provide access to the Emergency Call Service, such access is not a formal feature of Australia’s telecommunications system and should not be relied upon in an emergency.

-Can I send a text message to Triple Zero (000)?
+Can I send a text message to 000?

-No. It is not currently possible to contact Triple Zero (000) or 112 using the SMS text facility on your mobile phone.
+No. It is not currently possible to contact 000 or 112 using the SMS text facility on your mobile phone.

 Can I call Triple Zero (000) from a locked handset?

-From the vast majority of mobile handsets you can call Triple Zero (000) without having to unlock the keypad or key-in a security-protection Personal Identification Number (PIN).
+You can call 000 without having to unlock the keypad or key-in a security-protection Personal Identification Number (PIN).
 However, you should check your handset manual for information regarding emergency call dialling.